I and I (song): Reception

 Rolling Stone included it on a list of "Bob Dylan's Greatest Songs of the 1980s", calling it a "pretty, mystical song" and praising the "light Jamaican touch" laid down by the "legendary rhythm section of Sly Dunbar and Robbie Shakespeare".

-The Big Issue placed it at #63 on a list of the "80 best Bob Dylan songs - that aren't the greatest hits".
+The Big Issue placed it at #63 on a list of the "80 best Bob Dylan songs – that aren't the greatest hits".
 A 2021 Guardian article included it on a list of "80 Bob Dylan songs everyone should know".

 Live performances

 According to Dylan's official website, he performed the song 204 times in concert between 1984 and 1999.
-A live version from Dylan's summer European tour of 1984 was included on his album Real Live (featuring lead guitarist Mick Taylor, considered his best solo since he was a member of The Rolling Stones).
+A live version from Dylan's summer European tour of 1984 was included on his album Real Live.
 A live version performed in Dijon, France on July 1, 1998 was made available to stream on Dylan's website in August 1998.
 The last performance (to date) took place at Veterans Memorial Coliseum in New Haven, Connecticut on November 10, 1999.
 It is Dylan's most frequently performed live song from the Infidels album.